kjepo/camelog/README.md

 <a name="wifi"></a>
 ## WIFI

-Camelog has fibre-optic broadband with speed up to 100 Mbit/s.
+Camelog has fibre-optic broadband with speeds up to 100 Mbit/s.
 The password is written on cards left around the house.
 There are two access points, `Camelog-2.4GHz` and `Camelog-5GHz`.
 They have the same speed: 2.4GHz has better reach but 5GHz is